waylon531/ece586-riscv-sim/testing/README.md

 and your expected results file **MUST** be called `some_descriptive_name.txt`.
 If your files are not named that, then your test will break.

+You then need to reference your tests in the `main.cpp` file in `testing/testGenerator`.
+You can do this manually, or you can run the provided script:

+- `$ ./addtest.sh [testname]`

+Use `./addtest.sh -d [testname]` to remove a test.

 After you have created your tests re-run the test generator, inside `testing/testGenerator` run `./testGenerator`.